joakin/joakin.github.com/_posts/2011-12-07-from-posterous-to-wordpress.md

 Millions of themes (even if I use the default).
 If you want a beautiful theme there are free available, cheap good ones, or wonderful premium.
 You also get tons of resources just in case you want to create your own.

-There probably are lots of stuff that I don’t even know, but I know that they are there, and if some day I need to add stuff or handle special cases chances are that somebody already did it successfully and shared it.
+There probably are lots of stuff that I don't even know, but I know that they are there, and if some day I need to add stuff or handle special cases chances are that somebody already did it successfully and shared it.

 ### Migration ###

-Posterous doesn’t provide a exporter that I can use directly on wordpress, and there are several solutions available, but right now I can’t get any of them to work.
+Posterous doesn't provide a exporter that I can use directly on wordpress, and there are several solutions available, but right now I can't get any of them to work.

-The first one was using the posterous importer plugin to fetch the data, but that didn’t work.
-It looks like the plugin is no longer maintained, so it’s outdated.
+The first one was using the posterous importer plugin to fetch the data, but that didn't work.
+It looks like the plugin is no longer maintained, so it's outdated.

 The other one was creating a blog in [wordpress.com][] and using their posterous importer, and then export that blog into wordpress rss format and import it on this one.
-This didn’t work either because the posts never got imported into wordpress.com .
+This didn't work either because the posts never got imported into wordpress.com .
 Maybe I did something wrong, maybe it is because that blog is private, who knows, I will keep trying.

 ### Plugins ###